clojurust/clojurust/README.md

 This project goal is not to make a fork of Clojure core, but to make a Rust version as close as possible to the original project.
 Code creation is quite different of the original.
 Differences are due to the limitations or possibilities caused by implementation context of the Rust ecosystem, else this would be a fork or more probably a completely different project made from scratch.

 ### clojure.core original code
-The goal is to compile the originaly written `clojure.core` code, so normally the original code will remain in the original repository, and so final executable should envolve in parallel with the main project.
+The goal is to compile the originally written `clojure.core` code, so normally the original code will remain in the original repository, and so final executable should involve in parallel with the main project.

 This will perhaps no be feasible, but only implementation problems should be cause of particular rewrites, and enhancement of the Rust core should be prioritized.
-For example the compilation in JVM bytecode will be of no usage, but the AST analysis will be valid.
+For example the compilation in JVM byte code will be of no usage, but the AST analysis will be valid.